 Exercise and Brain Function

 Over the past few years we have seen the increased attention to the benefits of exercise on our brain function.
-This does not apply only on the ageing population but it applies to all of us.
-In the book “Spark” by John Ratey discusses how children who exercises often showed improved performance on academic tests.
+This does not apply only to the ageing population but it applies to all of us.
+The book “Spark” by John Ratey discusses how children who exercise often showed improved performance on academic tests.
 With this emerging science we have another compelling reason to promote physical activity.

 Some basic fun facts about our brain:

 - it represents 2% of our body weight